Ayantaker/SpyderC2/README.md

 	- Check for required paramters
 	- Don't send powershell command to linux victim or give warning that it might not work
 	- Generate stager for linux too

-## Note for next time dev
- - Add comments to all parts of code
- - RC checking for os commands